AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 - Revised Section 4.2 to align with the current MongoDB schema, incorporating Mongoose for schema validation, middleware-based lifecycle management, and automated referential integrity.
 - Revised Section 4.4 to include Firebase Cloud Messaging (FCM) for real-time notifications and live updates, enhancing user engagement and responsiveness.
 - Revised Section 3.2 "Participate in PotLuck" use case to clarify the flow, incorporating group creation, invitations, and real-time updates.
-- Revised Section 4.8 to replace the previous recipe ranking algorithm with a stable matching algorithm for Potluck, ensuring group-based recipe selection optimizes overall satisfaction and resolves conflicting preferences dynamically.

-Feb 29:
+Feb 28:
 - Revised Section 4.1 to provide clearer rationale for separating the main components and updated each interface to align with the latest implementation details.
 - Revised Section 4.5 to capture the updated interactions between components.
 - Revised Section 4.6 to more clearly illustrate the flow of each use case.

+Mar 1:
+- Revised Section 4.8 to replace the original main complexity idea with a Levenshtein Distance approach for fuzzy user input matching, ensuring more robust cuisine type searches and enhanced user experience.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.